-Alavert D-12 Hour, Allergy & Congestion Relief, Allergy Relief, Allergy Relief-D, Claritin-D, Claritin-D 12HR, Claritin-D 24 Hour, Good Neighbor Allergy & Congestion Relief 24 Hour, Good Neighbor Pharmacy Allergy & Congestion Relief, Good Neighbor Pharmacy Loratadine-D, Health Mart Allergy Relief & Nasal Decongestant, Kirkland Signature AllerClear-D, Leader Allergy Relief D-12, Leader Allergy Relief D-24, Loratadine DThere may be other brand names for this medicine.
+Alavert D-12 Hour, Allergy & Congestion Relief, Allergy Relief, Allergy Relief-D, Allergy Relief-D12, Claritin-D, Claritin-D 12HR, Claritin-D 24 Hour, Good Neighbor Allergy & Congestion Relief 24 Hour, Good Neighbor Pharmacy Allergy & Congestion Relief, Good Neighbor Pharmacy Loratadine-D, Health Mart Allergy Relief & Nasal Decongestant, Kirkland Signature AllerClear-D, Leader Allergy Relief D-12, Leader Allergy Relief D-24There may be other brand names for this medicine.

 How to Use This Medicine:

-12 Hour Tablet, Long Acting Tablet, 24 Hour Tablet
+Long Acting Tablet, 12 Hour Tablet, 24 Hour Tablet

-- Take the tablet with a full glass of water.
+- Swallow the extended-release tablet whole with a full glass of water.
 Do not divide, crush, chew, or dissolve it.

-- Store the medicine in a closed container, away from heat, moisture, and direct light.
+- Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Do not use this medicine if the blister pack is open or torn.

 Drugs and Foods to Avoid: